diambra/docs/content/closedbeta.en.md

 {{% /notice %}}
 2. Creating a docker image containing all dependencies needed to run such agent and push it to a **public** container registry
 3. Submitting the docker image to the platform using our Command Line Interface
+{{% notice note %}}
+If you do not specify any tag when submitting a Docker image, the tag `latest` will be used by default.
+It that tag is not present, the submission will fail.
+{{% /notice %}}

 In what follows, we guide you through this process, starting from the easiest use case and building upon it to teach you how to leverage the most advanced features.

 {{% notice warning %}}
 Currently, we can only process Docker images built for amd64 CPU architecture.
 So, if you are using MacOS with M1 or M2 CPUs, you need to explicitly tell Docker to do that at build time as follows:<br><br>1.
 Open Docker Desktop Dashboard / Preferences (cog icon) / Turn "Experimental Features" on & apply<br>2.
 Create a new builder instance with `docker buildx create --use`<br>3.
 Run `docker buildx build --platform linux/amd64 --push -t <image-tag> .`<br><br>Note that:<br>- If you can’t see an “Experimental Features” option, sign up for the <a href="https://www.docker.com/community/get-involved/developer-preview/" target="_blank">Docker developer program</a><br>- You have to push directly to a repository instead of doing it after build